kinghuang/it/_drafts/fillers-and-spillers.markdown

 The concept of fillers and spillers is very useful in examining the role of IT in a higher education institution.
 Who is the audience, or *are* the audiences, that IT services?
 What does it mean for IT to be a filler versus a spiller?
 Is the value of IT measured based on *potentials* or *actuals*?

-On the University of Calgary IT website, the following tagline appears under Information Technologies on the home page.
+On the University of Calgary IT website, the following tagline [appears under Information Technologies](http://www.ucalgary.ca/it/).

     Delivering technology solutions through effective, sustainable and responsible planning and design

-Along the same line, the following is the mission statement of IT.
+Similarly, this is the stated [IT mission](http://www.ucalgary.ca/it/about).

     We enable learning, leading research and supporting services for our university community by leveraging information technologies and protecting information assets.
 As a trusted leader, we deliver technology solutions through effective, sustainable and responsible planning and design.
 We focus on being service oriented, responsive, innovative and collaborative.

+Notice the emphasis on *delivering solutions* in both statements.
+Now, consider the structure of the IT organization, implemented in January 2015.

+(insert simplified org chart here)

+IT at the University of Calgary is structured as a spiller only.
+No part of the organization is designed to support a filler role, for both internal and external audiences.